MottZilla/SOTN_XB_RANDO/README.md

 3. Use the program XexTool to decrypt the default.xex file.
 Use this command: xextool -e u default.xex

 Once you have your folder with the extracted files and decrypted the default.xex file you do not need to do steps 1 through 3 again.
+You may want to backup the extracted files.

 4. Run SotN_XB_RANDO.
 Select the decrypted default.xex file and then check the options you want.
 Click Randomize.

 5. After randomizing successfully you must load the Rando.xex file in Xenia.
-If using modded original hardware replace your default.xex with Rando.xex
+If using modded original hardware replace your default.xex with Rando.xex or use file manager to load Rando.xex

 This is beta software.
 Bugs may exist.